home-assistant/home-assistant.io/source/_components/yandex_transport.markdown

   required: true
   type: string
 routes:
-  description: A list of a specific bus/tramway/etc routes at the stop.
+  description: "A list of a specific bus, tramway, etc routes at the stop.
 This is the same as the bus number, e.g., `83`.
-If the routes with letters contain cyrillic symbols, so write them to configuration.yaml BY cyrillic.
+If the routes with letters contain Cyrillic symbols, so write them to `configuration.yaml` in Cyrillic."
   required: false
   type: list
 name: